Timescale is the company.

 Timescale builds an open-source relational database for time-series called TimescaleDB.

-Timescale Forge is an easy-to-use, cloud-native relational database for collecting and analyzing relentless streams of time-series data on AWS.
-Featuring enhanced features to help you harness the potential of your data and built on the rock-solid foundation of PostgreSQL and TimescaleDB, Timescale Forge enables you to measure everything that matters.
+Timescale Cloud is an easy-to-use, cloud-native relational database for collecting and analyzing relentless streams of time-series data on AWS.
+Featuring enhanced features to help you harness the potential of your data and built on the rock-solid foundation of PostgreSQL and TimescaleDB, Timescale Cloud enables you to measure everything that matters.

 TimescaleDB is an open-source relational database for time-series.
 Developers often tell us that TimescaleDB is "PostgreSQL with super-powers."
 TimescaleDB is the only open source time-series database that supports full SQL.
 Optimized for fast ingest and complex queries, TimescaleDB is easy to use like a traditional relational database, yet scales in ways previously reserved for NoSQL databases.
 In particular, this makes TimescaleDB an ideal candidate for operational analytics.